 This milo type sorghum is an early grain sorghum like Ba Yi Qi but it has very shiny black seeds.
-Planted in our driest sandy soil and rarely watered and the harvest was pleasing.
+Grown in our driest sandy soil and rarely watered, we were pleased with the abundant harvest.

 See drop-down menu for packet sizes.